 Paper backup and private key

 On most of these hardware devices you can easily create a new wallet.
 Alternatively you can import an existing wallet.
 Importing happens by entering the words of your paper backup.
-This paper backup is also called a seed.
+This paper backup is also called a seed phrase.
 This seed consist of 12, 18 or 24 words which you can write down and store in a secure spot.
 By entering this seed in any wallet, you can access your funds and make Bitcoin transfers.

 The hardware wallet stores your private key.
 This private key gives you access to make transactions with your Bitcoins.
 Your public keys are available to everyone, these are created by your private key and are used to receive Bitcoin and store information about all transactions in the blockchain.